The Moonlight Library is open to submissions.

 If Akismet is enabled on the site, the contact form submission data — IP address, user agent, name, email address, website, and message — is submitted to the Akismet service (also owned by Automattic) for the sole purpose of spam checking.
 The actual submission data is stored in the database of the site on which it was submitted and is emailed directly to the owner of the form (i.e. the site author who published the page on which the contact form resides).
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.

 The contact form is used for review requests or other contact for The Moonlight Library.
 We may reply using the email you submitted.
 If you contact us, your details are retained indefinitely.
-This is so we can recognize and approve any follow-up communication.
+This is so we can recognise and approve any follow-up communication.
 We will never pass on or sell this information to anyone else.

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.